 That’s really it though, if you like the theme it’s really a hard game to beat.

 I’ve installed a Color LED display in my Lord of the Rings pinball machine.
 Honestly though, I think I’m going to switch it out for a Color DMD, I don’t really care for the triangle dots, they’re too bright and spaced apart too far.
 I wouldn’t recommend Color LED for this particular game, I don’t think the color scheme goes well with it.
+I took a video of it below:

 There are a bunch of other mods available for the game.
 These are things like a shaker motor, path of the dead ghosts, a Palantir that looks like the eye, etc. I personally don’t like too many mods on my games other than shakers and subwoofers.
 This particular Lord of the Rings pinball machine I bought just happened to have a bunch of mods already installed when I got it.
 I actually don’t mind the speaker rings, they do kind of go with the game pretty well.
+I’d like to add a shaker motor at some point.

 Lord of the Rings pinball also appears in my list, Best Pinball Machines for home use article.